 B I O G R A P H Y

-Praised for his “polished baritone and acting skills” and “sterling musical and physical work,” baritone Steven Eddy is a versatile young performer with a broad repertoire spanning opera, oratorio, and art song.
+Praised for his “polished baritone and acting skills” and “sterling musical and physical work,” baritone Steven Eddy is a versatile performer with a broad repertoire spanning opera, oratorio, and art song.

 An accomplished concert artist and Baroque music specialist, Mr. Eddy has appeared both as a soloist and as a professional choral singer with Seraphic Fire, Philharmonia Baroque Orchestra, True Concord Voices and Orchestra, Spire Chamber Ensemble, American Classical Orchestra, Sacred Music in a Sacred Space, Choral Arts Philadelphia, American Symphony Orchestra, Manhattan Concert Productions, Handel Choir of Baltimore, New York Virtuoso Singers, Bach Vespers at Holy Trinity, The Choralis Foundation, Columbia Pro Cantare, Ensemble VIII, Saginaw Choral Society and Kalamazoo Bach Festival.